 Before painting, I was a photographer in New York City and London for 18 years, hired by Andy Warhol, and working on assignment for Vogue, British Elle, Interview, The London Sunday Times Magazine, Bomb, and others.
-I wanted to capture the female figure and attitude in the form of a personal narrative – a theme that I continued to explore when I began painting and printmaking.
+I wanted to capture the female figure and attitude in the form of a narrative, usually fantastical and sometimes absurdist – a theme that I continued to explore when I began painting and printmaking.

 Artist residencies and Grants: Djerassi 2017, Playa 2018, Kala Institute 2018, Ford Family Foundation Grant 2017, Ringholtz Award 2016.